 The family of compounds known as per- and polyfluoroalkyl substances (PFAS) used in consumer and industrial manufacturing are persistent in the environment and are comprised of over 6,000 compounds.
 The most widely known compounds in this group are perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA).
 However, the list of compounds of interest is growing quickly as commercially available standards are developed.
 Clean Harbors is versed in the nomenclature, analysis methods and treatment of these compounds.
-We can guide customers through the process of testing, treatment and final deposition and destruction of their materials and media.
+We can guide customers through the process of testing, treatment and final deposit and destruction of their materials and media.

 No Media Restrictions